darkecology/darkeco-dataset/README.md

 ### Download Script

-A Python script (`scripts/download.py`) is provided to automate downloading and extraction.
+A Python script (`scripts/download.py`) is provided to automate downloading and extraction for convenience.
 Here are some examples:

 ```bash
 python scripts/download.py --daily                    # daily time series